evmcnb/quartz/content/Full/Cystic Fibrosis.md

 - Regular (2+ per day) chest physiotherapy and postural drainage
 - High calorie diet, including high fat
 - Minimise contact with other CF patients to prevent cross infection with _Burkholderia cepacia_ complex and _Pseudomonas aeruginosa_
-- Pancreatic supplements taken with meals
+- Pancreatic supplements taken with meals.
+High calorie high fat diet
 - Lung transplantation - chronic infection with _Burkholderia cepacia_ is a contraindication
 ## Complications/red Flags

-- Low prognosis - median ~41 years
+- ~~Low prognosis - median ~41 years~~

+New modulators have increased the life-expectancy to almost normal - Kaftrio & Alyftrek